Fundamentals11 min read

 Edges (Links)

 The relationships between nodes.
-An edge from A to B means "A depends on B." Edges may carry additional data: version constraints, dependency type (prod/dev), or relationship weight.
+An edge from A to B means "A depends on B." Edges carry version data.

 In-Degree / Out-Degree

-In-degree = how many things depend on this node (high = foundational library).
-Out-degree = how many things this node depends on (high = complex service with many dependencies).
+In-degree = how many things depend on this node.
+Out-degree = how many things this node depends on.

 Path & Distance

-A path is a sequence of edges connecting two nodes.
-Distance is the length of the shortest path.
+A path is a sequence of edges connecting nodes.
 Short paths to vulnerabilities mean higher risk.

 Hub Nodes

 Libraries with high in-degree—many things depend on them.
-Examples: lodash, react, requests.
-Hub nodes are high-value targets for attackers and high-impact points for vulnerability remediation.
+Examples: lodash, react.
+Hub nodes are high-value targets for attackers.

 Leaf Nodes

-End-point applications with high out-degree but zero in-degree.
+End-point applications with zero in-degree.
 Nothing depends on them because they're the final consumer.
-These are typically your deployable services.

 Diamond Dependencies

 When two paths converge on the same node.
-If A depends on B and C, and both B and C depend on D, you have a diamond.
-This is where version conflicts arise if B and C require incompatible versions of D.
+This is where version conflicts arise if paths require incompatible versions.

 Visualization: Force-Directed Layouts

-Dependency graphs with hundreds of nodes need effective visualization.
-Force-directed layouts are the most common approach.
-They work by simulating physical forces:
+Dependency graphs need effective visualization.
+Force-directed layouts simulate physical forces:

-- Repulsion: All nodes repel each other like same-charge magnets, preventing overlap
+• Repulsion: Nodes repel each other like magnets, preventing overlap

-- Attraction: Connected nodes attract each other like springs, keeping related items close
+• Attraction: Connected nodes attract each other like springs

-- Gravity: A weak pull toward the center prevents the graph from drifting infinitely
+• Gravity: A weak pull toward the center prevents drifting

 Path Finding